-Outlook and priorities for 2022-23
+Outlook and priorities for 2022-23 Overall cluster

-However, the hospitality sector is facing several challenges: air connectivity and seat availability are not yet sufficient to meet the demand in Mauritius.
+- The cluster is entering the new year in a strong financial position and expects to pursue its growth momentum.
+Tourist arrivals in all destinations look promising, with Maldives expecting 1.6 million tourists and Mauritius targeting targeting 1.4 million tourists for the financial year ending 30 June 2023.
+Emirates increased flight frequencies to Mauritius, which will bode well for tourism on the island. - However, the hospitality sector is facing several challenges: air connectivity and seat availability are not yet sufficient to meet the demand in Mauritius.
 The ongoing labour shortage in tourism is a major cause for concern, and the war in Ukraine is likely to affect tourist arrivals from Europe, a primary market for the cluster.